 Buy from your local Farmer’s Market

 Supporting your local farming community comes with oodles of benefits!
 While eliminating packaging and transporting of goods is obviously helpful to our environment, no on can deny that first bite into a farm fresh apple, strawberry or piece of sweet corn.
 The Downtown Gaylord Farmer’s Market is opening for the season soon!
-Find vendor information and updates on their Facebook page.
+Follow them on Facebook for updates on dates, times and vendors.

 Earth Day can be every day when you take small steps in the right direction!